LostInBrittany/langchain4j-for-tools-and-mcp-demo/README.md

   **_"A tool to get the current weather in a city."_**
 - However, the function **always returns the same (fake) weather response**, no matter the city.

-#### Tool Execution Demos
+#### Demos

 1. **`CallingTool01.java`**:
-   - Defines a tool specification for the **Lying Weather Tool** and provides it to the LLM.
+  - [Defines a tool specification](https://docs.langchain4j.dev/tutorials/tools) for the **Lying Weather Tool** and provides it to the LLM.
   - The LLM understands the tool and requests an execution.

 2. **`CallingTool02.java`**:
   - Manually executes the tool request and sends the response back to the LLM.
   - The LLM integrates the result into a natural language response.
-   - **Demonstrates why manual execution is cumbersome**—this is where **automated execution & MCP** come in!
+  - **Demonstrates why manual execution is cumbersome**—this is where **automated execution** come in!

+3. **`CallingTool03.java`**:
+  - Uses another LangChain4j concept, **[AI Services](https://docs.langchain4j.dev/tutorials/ai-services)**, that make **everything simpler**, with features like calling tools transparently

 ## Getting Started